JetBrains/Qodana/topics/configure-jdk.md

 Otherwise, %instance% will download the subsequent version from this list.

 ## Mount JDK

+<link-summary>You can mount JDK from your local filesystem to the /root/.jdks folder of the %instance% Docker image.</link-summary>

 You can mount JDK from your local filesystem to the `/root/.jdks` folder of the %instance% Docker image: